evinjaff/FESOV-randomizer/readme.md

 ## 1.1 Updates:

 - Updated documentation/guide to be more helpful
-- Split Ugly classes vs mean classes
+- Split Ugly classes and broken classes
 - Fixed bugs relating to generating randomization for both parties
+- Added more Animated GIF Sprites

 ## WTF is this?/What is this for?